fedorovsky/simple-boilerplate/README.md

 2. Clone this repo `git clone git@github.com:fedorovsky/simple-boilerplate.git` or [download zip](https://github.com/fedorovsky/simple-boilerplate/archive/master.zip)
 3. Install Dependencies `npm install`
 4. Run project `npm start`
 5. The project will be launched.
-The browser will be launched.
+The browser will be opened.
 Then enjoy the development.

 If you need to upload files to the server, just run the command `npm run build` or `yarn build` and all the files will be in